Dalmatian Islands, Croatia – What To See & Do

 Don’t forget to stay up-to-date with water safety when traveling on the water and listen to the captain making the announcements.

 Šolta is an island in the Split region.
 It is located south of Split and west of Brač Island.
 The economy is based on tourism, fishing, olive growing, and vineyard cultivation.
 The settlement of Rogač has the main port, while the main tourist centers are Nečujam and Maslinica.

-Across the Zadar Channel lies Ugljan, the nearest one of these family-friendly islands in Zadar.
-This lush island is sometimes called the Zadar Garden because of its olive groves, pine forests, vineyards, and fig orchards.
+Across the Zadar, Channel lies Ugljan, the nearest one of these family-friendly islands in Zadar.
+This lush island is called the Zadar Garden because of its olive groves, pine forests, vineyards, and fig orchards.

 This is your most convenient option if you want to take the kids on an easy island trip from Zadar.
 There is a direct ferry service between the port of Zadar and the island.
 The ferry ride takes less than 30 minutes.

-In addition to lush landscapes, Ugljan boasts a wealth of history as well.
-You can visit the 13th-century St. Michael Fortress, which offers a stunning panoramic view, or explore old churches and monasteries.
+In addition to lush landscapes, Ugljan boasts a wealth of history.
+You can visit the 13th-century St. Michael Fortress, which offers a stunning panoramic view or explore old churches and monasteries.
 Hiking and cycling trails crisscross the island, offering opportunities to explore it at your own pace.

 Beaches are available for those looking to soak up some Mediterranean sunshine away from Zadar’s busy Old Town.
 Additionally, wandering around local villages such as Preko, Ugljan, Poljana, and Kali is a popular thing to do, too.